SafeHome.org may receive compensation from some providers listed on this page. Learn More

 With Blink, you’re promised a hassle-free experience, and you’ll get one.
 Indeed, these cameras are nothing if not consistent.
 For folks who don’t feel comfortable around security equipment or just don’t have the time to learn and interact with technology, Blink is a consistent leader.
 It certainly belongs in our roundup of the best cheap security cameras.

-To summarize, here’s what I think Blink’s strengths and weaknesses are.
+To summarize, here’s what we think Blink’s strengths and weaknesses are.

 Strengths: